HyperJB/drupal8_techtest/README.txt

 Installation
 ============

+ - In ROOT of directory there are 2 files
+    - DATABASE_FOR_TECH_TEST.zip
+        Database for drupal 8

+    - FILES.zip
+        Files folder to be unzipped & copied into "[PROJECT-FOLDER]/web/sites/default"

  - Wamp 3.1.0 for mySQL, Apache and php.

  - GRUNT to compile SASS to CSS.
 Go to "[PROJECT-FOLDER]/web/themes/custom/techtest" and run the command.